long-gong/sublime-packages/README.md

 ## Dependencies

-### Fonts
+- Fonts
     - Source Code Pro
     - IBM Plex Mono
     All fonts can be found and downloaded from [Google Font](https://fonts.google.com/)
+- [Ghostscript](https://www.ghostscript.com/download/gsdnld.html): required for Windows, if you want to use the customized builder for LaTeXTools

 ## Usage